hackclub/hackclub/workshops/personal_website/README.md

 2. Join your club's channel by asking your club leader for the name of the channel.
 3. Post the link to your website in your club's channel.
-4. Then, post the link to the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel to share it with everyone!
+4. Post the link to the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel to share it with everyone!